garynewby/PianoKeyboard/README.md

 An iOS piano keyboard view, written in Swift 4.0.
 Has an IBDesignable preview in interface builder with IBInspectable properties for:
 - Number of keys
-- Hide/show note names on keys
+- Hide/show note names on white keys
 - Black key height and width
 All image elements are drawn using Core Graphics.